Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 BalancedRandomForestClassifier model since that model only achieved an accuracy of approximately 59.8%.

 ### Description of model training:
-The model is trained using the train_test_split function from the sklearn kit which is then fit using the X_train, and y_train variables.
-The neural learning model uses the same function but uses StandardScaler to completely scale and train the data to properly be used in optimization of the neural learning model.
+The model is trained using the train_test_split function from the sklearn kit, as mentioned previously, which is then fit using the X_train, and y_train variables using the 70/30 split.
+The neural learning model uses the same function but uses StandardScaler to completely scale and train the data to be used properly in optimization of the neural learning model.

 ### Description of current accuracy:

-The first model used was the BalancedRandomForestClassifier and it gave an accuracy score of around .598.
+The BalancedRandomForestClassifier model yielded an accuracy score of around .598.
+An output image of the balanced accuracy score, confusion matrix and imbalanced classification report is shown below.

 <p align="center">
     <img src= "https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/bfrc.png"/>
 </p>

-The second model was a neural model which produces an accuracy score of 1.0 in approximately 10 epochs of 100.
+The Neural Learning model yielded an accuracy score of 1.0 in approximately 10 epochs out of the allotted 100.

 <p align="center">
     <img src= "https://github.com/Bropell/Asthma_Analysis_in_California_Counties/blob/Andrew_Stein/Pictures/neural.png"/>
 </p>

-Recommendations for enhancing the models would be

--Enlarge the dataset that is used.

--Change the activation method of the neural model.
+### Model Improvements
+The major limitation for both of these models was the lack of abundance of data.
+That being said, the Neural Learning model did not require any improvements for this dataset specifically but may require optimization for larger datasets.
+Some of these optimizations can include changes to the number of hidden layers, the number of perceptrons per layer and changing the activation functions.
+The BalancedRandomForestClassifier model could be improved by adjusting the weightings used for the testing and training sets.